Ice dance scoring with live results

 Free Dance

 The Free Dance is the second and longer segment, lasting approximately 4 minutes for senior couples.
-It offers greater creative freedom in music choice and choreographic expression, though couples must still perform required technical elements: typically three lifts (or lift combinations), a twizzle sequence, a step sequence (which may include a one-foot step sequence), and a choreographic element such as a choreographic slide, spin, or lift.
+It allows greater creative freedom in music choice and choreographic expression, though couples must still perform required technical elements: typically three lifts (or lift combinations), a twizzle sequence, a step sequence (which may include a one-foot step sequence), and a choreographic element such as a choreographic slide, spin, or lift.
 The Free Dance is where ice dance teams showcase their artistry, storytelling ability, and the depth of their partnership.
 Judges evaluate both the technical quality of required elements and the overall program through Program Component Scores, which carry significant weight in ice dance relative to other figure skating disciplines.

 Olympic Team Event